Peter Bone: Political career

-In 1978, Bone was elected as a councillor for the Blenheim ward on Southend-on-Sea Borough Council, where he served for eight years until 1986.
-He was elected as the Deputy Chairman of the Southend West Conservative Association in 1977 and continued in the position until 1984.
+In 1978, Bone was elected as a councillor for the Blenheim ward on Southend-on-Sea Borough Council, where he served for eight years, until 1986.
+He was elected as the deputy chairman of the Southend West Conservative Association in 1977 and continued in the position until 1984.
 In 1982, he became press secretary to the Conservative MP Paul Channon.

 He unsuccessfully contested the parliamentary seat of Islwyn in the South Wales valleys at the 1992 general election against the then Leader of the Opposition Neil Kinnock.
-He subsequently fought the European Parliament election in 1994 for Mid and West Wales coming third and suffering a swing against his party of 7.5%.
+Bone subsequently fought the European Parliament election in 1994 for Mid and West Wales, coming third.

-Bone was a member of the National Union Executive Committee between 1993 until 1996.
-He was chosen for the seemingly safe Conservative seat of Pudsey following the retirement of the veteran MP Giles Shaw at the 1997 general election but lost following a swing of 13.20% to the Labour's Paul Truswell, compared to a national swing of 10% from Conservative to Labour.
+Bone was chosen for the previously safe Conservative seat of Pudsey in West Yorkshire following the retirement of the veteran MP Giles Shaw at the 1997 general election, but lost following a swing of 13.2% to Labour's Paul Truswell.

-In the 2001 general election he fought the ultra-marginal seat of Wellingborough, where the sitting Labour MP Paul Stinchcombe was holding on with a majority of just 187, having defeated the veteran Tory MP Peter Fry in 1997.
-Stinchcombe held on to his seat by 2,355, a swing of 2.1% to Labour compared with a national swing of 1.75% to the Conservatives.
-However, four years later, in the 2005 general election, Bone ousted Stinchcombe in Wellingborough with a majority of 687 votes, a swing of 2.9% compared to a national swing of 3.1% to the Conservatives.
-He made his maiden speech on 7 June 2005.
+In the 2001 general election he fought the ultra-marginal seat of Wellingborough in Northamptonshire, where the sitting Labour MP Paul Stinchcombe held a majority of just 187, having defeated the veteran Conservative MP Peter Fry in 1997.
+Stinchcombe held on to his seat by 2,355, a swing of 2.1% to Labour.

-Early on in his career he was described as one of the most active MPs in Parliament, in terms of Questions asked and other contributions.
-However, the quality of those interventions was questioned in a 2006 article in The Times about the Theyworkforyou website.
-Bone was one of three MPs specifically alleged to have "boosted their ratings on the internet by saying very little, very often."
-Among his 109 speeches was one which ran to three short sentences (standing up for Royal Mail in that a sub-postmaster in Little Irchester had the only business in the village).
-He regularly referenced his then wife "Mrs Bone" in questions to the Prime Minister's Questions.

-Bone is a member of the 1922 Committee and was an executive member from 2007 to 2012.
-In April 2012, The Daily Telegraph reported that the modernising "301 Group" was planning a coup to replace Bone and others.
-Bone was voted off the executive in May 2012.